Women’s college basketball: Young Maine squad hopes to surprise people

 Added Vachon: “Last year for us put everything in perspective and made us more grateful for what we’re able to do to play.”

 It’s been a work in progress getting the young players up to speed, Vachon said, and it will continue to be so.
-This has been a preseason of teaching the basics of Maine’s offense from the ground up as opposed to fine tuning with the vetera teams of recent seasons.
+This has been a preseason of teaching the basics of Maine’s offense from the ground up as opposed to fine tuning with the recent veteran teams.
 There’s not a leadership void, Vachon said, citing Carroll’s experience as a fifth-year player and Simon’s experience in international competition playing for her native Luxembourg.

 “It has its good days and it has its learning days, but it’s a lot of fun.
 They’re full of energy and want to learn,” Vachon said.
 “When you have that culture and those standards, the younger players, they have no choice but to fall right into place.
 If they don’t, they’re not going to make it.”